New Orleans Summer Festivals

 With that said, there’s something about seeing local acts at Jazz Fest.
 The big-name headliners are used to huge audiences.
 A local Louisiana act would be playing to wow the world, and some of those sets end up being nothing short of legendary.

-What to Know About the 2024 Jazz Fest
+What to Know About the 2026 Jazz Fest

-• Jazz Fest went cashless last year, and remains so.
+• Jazz Fest will remain cashless.
 Ticket, food, beverage, craft, and merchandise booths no longer accept cash payments.
 If you come to the event with only cash, the Festival will offer two cash exchange booths near key vending locations so you can get a prepaid card for your cash.

-• This year, Jazz Fest features over 5,000 musicians across 14 stages.
+• This year, Jazz Fest features over 5,000 musicians across 15 stages.

-• The festival will be the largest one in its 53-year history.
+• The festival will be one of the largest in its 55-year history.
 Eight is the most number of days for the event, and this year there will be the most food vendors and food items ever.
-And there also will be 260 art and craft vendors, the highest number ever.
+And there will also be over 250 art and craft vendors.

-• “Locals Thursday” will be April 25 this year, with tickets at $50 for Louisiana residents.
+• “Locals Thursday” will be April 23 this year, with discounted tickets for Louisiana residents.

-• This year, Jazz Fest will celebrate Colombia’s musical and cultural diversity at the Expedia Cultural Exchange Pavilion.
-During the festival, 17 bands and a wide variety of artisans from throughout Colombia will present their sounds and traditions.
+• This year, Jazz Fest will celebrate Jamaica’s musical and cultural diversity at the Cultural Exchange Pavilion.
+During the festival, dozens of bands and a wide variety of artisans from throughout Jamaica will present their sounds and traditions.

-• The Jazz & Heritage Gala kicks off Jazz Fest with the celebration of Louisiana music and cuisine on April 24 at Generations Hall (310 Andrew Higgins Blvd.).
+• The Jazz & Heritage Gala kicks off Jazz Fest with the celebration of Louisiana music and cuisine on Wednesday, April 22, at Generations Hall (310 Andrew Higgins Blvd.).

 Coming to Jazz Fest This Year?